trishap04/trishap04.github.io/index.md

 * Lab 7

     Lab 7, part 1 was my favorite because I love playing Blackjack in the real world.
-Seeing how the game plays
+Seeing how the game plays out on the computer was something I found very intriguing.
+Being able to create functions to find the right hand for Blackjack despite not knowing how the Aces are given out was what I found very fun.
+Lastly, I liked to test the code extra on this part of the lab because you could do such a wide variety of different tests to see what score you would get.